Adeola5050/SocialMediaApi/README.md

 # Coding_Assessment
 =======
 # Coding_Assessment
-This project demonstratestheimplemetation of socia media API.
-Thisincludes tbhe following features:
+This project demonstrates the implementation of social media API.
+This includes the following features:

 ## Features
 Create user , login, read, update and delete User